MagicMirrorOrg/MagicMirror-Documentation/getting-started/installation.md

 - Change address to `0.0.0.0` this will allow MagicMirror² to listen on all network interfaces
 - Change `ipWhitelist` to the list of IP's you want to allow to connect
+- If MagicMirror² is behind a reverse proxy, add the proxy's IP address to `trustedProxies`.
+This must be the address of the proxy as seen from the MagicMirror² server.
+Do not set this for direct connections.

 Sample Configuration below
 [and link to full configuration options](/configuration/introduction)